eichin/thok-kphotoalbum-grep/kpa-grep.1.ronn.md

 Finally, there are a few options that don't fit in the groups above:

   * `--dump-tags`:
     Dump out all known tags, one per line.
-The output includes the category name.
-You can also extract a subset of the names by combining it with `--tag`, `--exclude`, and `--since` (in this mode it *doesn't* print a category - see github#15.)
+You can also extract a subset of the names by combining it with `--tag`, `--exclude`, and `--since`.

   * `--index-path`:
     Print the pathname of the `index.xml` we're actually using.
 (If